aimms/documentation/webui/download-widget.rst

 .. code::

+   !
+Using a block/on error construction guarantees that any unforeseen error is handled properly block

         ! we want to create a file to download - MyDownloadFile.txt FileLocation := "MyDownloadFile.txt";

         ! we store the location of the file in string parameter FinalLocation FinalLocation := webui::GetIOFilePath(FileLocation);

         ! writing the string parameter FinalLocation to the text file write FinalLocation to file FinalLocation;

         ! checking if the previous write statement was successful or not if FileExists(FinalLocation) then

             ! if successful, statusCode is set to 'CREATED' which will trigger the download widget to show the Get button StatusCode := webui::ReturnStatusCode('CREATED');
             ! displaying the status message as All perfect instead of the default "File ready to download" StatusDescription := "All perfect!";

-    else    !if previous write statement was not successful
+        else
+            raise error "File not found";
+        endif;

+    onerror err do

        ! setting the statusCode to 'ERROR' and the download widget will not show the Get button anymore statusCode := webui::ReturnStatusCode('ERROR');
        !displaying a custom error message
        statusDescription := "Something went wrong when creating the file.";

-    endif;
+        errh::MarkAsHandled(err);
+    endblock;

 When executed through the download widget, this procedure will let you download a file named MyDownloadFile.txt with *FinalLocation := "MyDownloadFile.txt"* as its content.
 If launched from PRO, the filename will still remain the same but the value for FinalLocation will be temporary PRO path + MyDownloadFile.txt.